gizburdt/cuztom/readme.md

 ## Changelog
 You can see the full changelog <a href="https://github.com/Gizburdt/Wordpress-Cuztom-Helper/wiki/Changelog">here</a>.

+### 0.7.1
+* Added: Meta Box accordion.
+See the Wiki for usage
+* Added: Cuztom now has its own style for jQuery UI.
+It can be overwritten by defining another style.

 ### 0.7
 * Added: Meta Box tabs.
 See the Wiki for usage
 * Improvements: Just some minor improvements